hatimeria/legacy-symfony-hatimeria/README.md

 Copy app/config/custom_example.yml to app/config/custom.yml (this file is used instead of parameters.ini) Adjust parameters in custom.yml file.
 Run php bin/vendors install from console.
+Login with email from custom.yml and password: 'hatimeria'

 ## Developers tools (customized symfony related code):